Contact Lens Care

 Deciding on what adjustments to make

-Before you adjust your glasses, you need to decide what the problem is.
+Before you adjust your wonky glasses, you need to determine what the problem is.
 Here are some of the various problems you may encounter:

 1. The glasses are loose or sitting crooked

-If you have crooked glasses or your glasses are loose, you’ll need to adjust the arms.
-Here’s how:
+If you have crooked glasses or your glasses are loose, you’ll need to bend the left arm and/or the right arm.
+Here’s how to adjust the arms:

 - You can heat up the frame by using a hair dryer.
 Simply apply the heat for 20-30 seconds.